No. 6 Alabama adds another SEC title, edges LSU at tourney - WTMJ

 AP Sports Writer

-Coach Nate Oats and the Crimson Tide added to their regular-season title with a victory that should help Alabama at least match its highest seed ever in the NCAA Tournament — it was No. 2 in both 1987 and 2002.
+Coach Nate Oats and the Crimson Tide added to their regular-season title with a victory that helped Alabama match its highest seed ever in the NCAA Tournament.
+The Tide, which was No. 2 in both 1987 and 2002, is seeded second and will play Iona on Saturday.

 Alabama, the reigning national champions in football, won its seventh tournament title overall, second in the SEC only to Kentucky’s 31.
 The Crimson Tide (24-6) hadn’t even reached this game since 2002.

+“I have full faith that we can take this thing, take the NCAA tournament by storm and win the whole thing,” Alabama guard and tournament MVP Jahvon Quinerly said.

-After Jones went a long way down the lane for his shot, Alabama turned to its defense.
+Alabama still needed its defense after Jones went a long way down the lane for his shot.

 Keon Ellis blocked a shot by LSU’s Javonte Smart and the Tigers took a timeout with just over seven seconds left to set up the final attempt.

-After the inbounds pass went nearly to midcourt, Trendon Watford’s 3 was wel short of the rim.
-Aundre Hyatt’s putback hit the back of the rim and bounced out and LSU couldn’t get another shot off in the scramgle before the buzzer.
+After the inbounds pass went astray and nearly to midcourt, Trendon Watford’s 3 was well short of the rim.
+Aundre Hyatt’s putback hit the back of the rim and bounced out and LSU couldn’t get another good shot off in the scramble before the buzzer.

 That set off yet another Alabama celebration — this time on the basketball court.